-Summit indoor coils are designed for use with most residential gas furnaces, electric furnaces, and Summit air handlers in upflow, downflow, or horizontal applications.
+Summit CD Series horizontal indoor coils are designed for use with most residential gas furnaces in horizontal applications only.

 These instructions are intended to assist qualified service personnel trained and experienced in the proper installation of this type of equipment.
 Some state codes require installation and service personnel to be licensed.
 Refer to authorities having jurisdiction for additional guidance.